AkhilaAnnireddy/StackStats/README.md

 <a href="https://github.com/SuprajaAlleni">Supraja Alleni</a>

 ## Project Description

-This is a project built using ReachJs framework which uses Stackoverflow APIs and give an analysis of the user's activity over Stackoverflow
+Stackstats is a webpage developed using ReactJs and ChartJs which gives analytical report of the stackoverflow users.
+It provides a profile page which has details regarding the user, recent activity, questions answered, regarding posts and graphs which gives statistical analysis of the tags.

 # Available Scripts